ppy/osu-wiki/wiki/Tournaments/YSC/2021/en.md

 - In the case of a disconnection, common sense will be applied: if proof exists of the disconnected player's score, it will be considered valid, and the winner of the point will be judged accordingly.
 - Any attempts to stall the match, show toxicity or spam during the match will result in a warning.
 Failure to comply with this rule again will result in a point being awarded to another player.
 - Failed scores are counted as a pass.
-- If there is a tie score on a map, the map will be nullified for the duration of the match and cannot be re-picked.
+- If there are tied scores on a map, the map will be nullified for the duration of the match and cannot be re-picked.
 This will not affect the pick order.
 - If there is a tie, the tiebreaker will be played to determine the winner of that match (mods are available during the tiebreaker).
 - At the end of the match, you are free to leave the lobby.